el-bart/3d_printing_sdk/README.md

 this way everyone can use the same source files to build for different printers.

+### running interactively

+in order to run SDK interactively from command line just run `./sdk` without arguments.

+there is also an option to run GUI applications (eg. `prusa-slicer`) from SDK, via `./sdk_gui`. that this will forward X11 settings to the container. it will also `home/` directory locally, so that your settings are preserved between runs. note that this `home/` dir is _not_ present in `./sdk` runs, to minimize impact of local configs on automated (reproducible) builds.

 ## contributing

 you're more than welcome to contribute. :)